Introduction to Machine Learning Datasets

 Google Dataset Search Engine

 Google has its own search engine for the dataset.
-Their objective was to unify almost all the available dataset repositories and make it discoverable.
+Their objective was to unify almost all the available dataset repositories and make them discoverable.
 One can easily search for the dataset based upon the application of their learning model.

 Microsoft has Microsoft Research Open Data.
 It is a data repository that makes the dataset created by the researchers at Microsoft available to the data scientists.
 Over here one can get a bunch of curated datasets.